 Typically, most boilers should last between 30 and 40 years.
 However, it’s not crazy uncommon for one to last longer.
-As long as it’s well maintained over the years, you could have it for maybe even 50 years.
+As long as it’s well maintained over the years, you could have it for 50 years!
 Here are just a few things to keep in mind when dealing with Boilers.

-- Having an annual check up on your boiler could help yours keep performing strong over time.
-A service includes various tests on efficiency and performance, and also checks for any leaks or faults in your system.
-Regular servicing can be a good way to avoid costly repairs in the future.
+- Having an annual check up on your boiler could help keep yours performing strong over time.
+A good maintenance service includes a very through cleaning of the whole system and a diagnostic check to ensure proper operation.
+Oil boilers tend to gunk up around nozzles so regular servicing is a good way to avoid costly repairs in the future.

 - If the layout of your home changed a decent amount since your boiler was installed, it may no longer be suitable to perform properly and supply the amount of heat and hot water that you need.
 If you have had or are considering additional bathrooms, rooms or radiators in your home, it is best to keep in mind the impact this could have on your boiler and central heating system.

-Some signs that your boiler could be coming to the end of its life may include (but are not limited to):
+In fewer words, here are the main signs your boiler could be coming to the end of its life cycle:

 - Persistent breakdowns

 - Fuel efficiency and environmental pollution